tustin2121/James_Somerton_Transcripts/_videos/P_mLM6fUhHQ.md

 <compare>
 <james {% include timecode %}>

-And on the topic of mythology, many classical scholars<sup cn></sup> like to gloss over and rewrite myths to have a straight leaning. <mark fc=false>Heracles's torrid of male lovers</mark> are mostly forgotten about.
+And on the topic of mythology, many classical scholars<sup cn></sup> like to gloss over and rewrite myths to have a straight leaning. <mark stat:id="malaprop" fc=false>Heracles's torrid of male lovers</mark> are mostly forgotten about.
 Or Achilles, who by most mythological accounts, preferred men exclusively.
 Not that you'd know it; from nearly a thousand years the scholar is desperately trying to rearrange all of Hellenic culture to invent this kind of masculinity where straight men can just be *that close*.

 </james>
 <comment id="torrid">